 image001 STM Page

 The City of Montreal is the second largest municipality in Canada, with a population of about 1.9 million people.
-The transit system, formerly called the STCUM but now named the STM, has the second largest bus fleet in Canada, after the Toronto Transit Commission.
+The transit system, la Société de transport de Montréal, has the second largest bus fleet in Canada, after the Toronto Transit Commission.
 The STM operates a fleet of 759 Metro cars and about 1700 buses, mostly NovaBus LFS transit, hybrid and articulated buses.
 The STM also operates the Métro subway system, one of only four public transit systems in the Americas to run a rubber-tired subway.
 The STM is the largest of the AMT transit systems, the agency providing transit service throughout the Greater Montreal Region.

 All photos are by the webmaster.